Old version page

 Rules of combat (valid for all the three tournaments):

 - The robots will be subdivided into groups (if their number exceeds that maximum concurred for the finalists, this year fixed to 32) compounded to the maximum of 24 robots (*).
-They will face themselves both in a single opponent modality (f2f) that in the modality 4vs4 (every robot at the same time fights with the others three present ones in the arena) and the brand new 3vs3 (every robot at the same time fights with the others two present ones in the arena).
-The repetition factor is fixed at least to 5000 for the f2f modality , while for the 4vs4 and 3vs3 modalities a sufficient number of repetitions will be used to make to dispute for each distinguished couple of crobots at least 2000 encounters.
+They will face themselves both in a single opponent modality (f2f) that in the modality 4vs4 (every robot at the same time fights with the others three present ones in the arena).
+The repetition factor is fixed at least to 5000 for the f2f modality , while for the 4vs4 modality a sufficient number of repetitions will be used to make to dispute for each distinguished couple of crobots at least 2000 encounters.

 The limit of the maximum CPU/cycles (virtual) for every instance of match will be set to 200000.